PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 as `repeated_quick_ceiling_timeout`.
 Do not increase the quick ceiling or change converter source merely to keep that model in the short-runtime set.

+## Raw Softmax/Transpose canonicalizer characterization

+The remaining raw `_canonicalize_softmax_transpose_chains` owner is frozen at its two existing ordered production boundaries before any implementation change.
+Its positive contract matches the private chain `NHWC-to-NCHW Transpose -> NCHW-to-NWHC Transpose -> last-axis Softmax -> NCHW-to-NWHC Transpose`.
+The existing rewrite changes the two inner permutations to NCHW-to-NHWC and NHWC-to-NCHW, adds the shared terminal- cleanup marker, preserves all other Softmax options/provenance, accepts a terminal public output only when it has no internal consumer, clones a shared permutation buffer, processes independent branches in graph order, reaches a fixed point, and retains historical unused-tensor pruning on a zero-match graph.

+The characterization records 24 concrete unsafe cases as strict xfails.
+One case exposes incomplete metadata planning: the Softmax input is changed to NHWC, but the Softmax output keeps its former NWHC metadata and the post- Transpose is consequently assigned an H/W-swapped shape.
+Six cases prove that the rewrite accepts non-last, out-of-range, and malformed Softmax axes even though only normalized axis three preserves the chain's meaning.
+Seven cases show that missing or non-rank-four source/intermediate/destination metadata is accepted.
+Five cases show in-place mutation of a public-input, variable, wrong-TensorIR-dtype, wrong-buffer-dtype, or quantized permutation tensor.
+A public constant output is also mutated instead of being preserved through a private clone.
+The final four cases cover duplicate Softmax/post producers, reverse Softmax/post order, and an internally produced tensor also declared as a public input.
+Every rejection contract requires a zero statistic and an unchanged complete ModelIR state.

+Production source is intentionally unchanged at this checkpoint.
+Correction must resolve every required rank-four shape/signature, normalized last-axis Softmax semantics, unique and topologically ordered producers, private intermediates, and a complete immutable permutation update/clone plan before the first tensor, operator, option, lineage, or metadata mutation.
+Valid graph-order statistics, fixed-point behavior, marker sharing, pruning, terminal-output behavior, and both ordered runtime boundaries must remain unchanged.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and